Webster's Unabridged Dictionary - Letter F - Page 61

 Fraze (v. t.) (-ed/ -ing/ -s) 磨損或減小(齒輪)直徑 To smooth by or as if by removing fraze.

-Specifically : to cut or shape (the end of something) to receive a ferrule.
+Specifically: To cut or shape (the end of something) to receive a ferrule.

 Freak (n.)
 A sudden causeless change or turn of the mind; a whim of fancy; a capricious prank; a vagary or caprice.

 Freaking (a.)
 Freakish.
+[Obs.] -- Pepys.

 Freakish (a.)
 Apt to change the mind suddenly; whimsical; capricious.

 Freck (v. t.)
 To checker; to diversify.
+[R. & Poet.]

-Freckle (v. t.)
+Freckle (n.)
 Any small spot or discoloration.

-Freckled (imp. & p. p.) of Freckle
+Freckled (imp. & p. p.) of Freckle.

-Freckling (p. pr. & vb. n.) of Freckle
+Freckling (p. pr. & vb. n.) of Freckle.

 Freckle (v. t.) 使生雀斑 To spinkle or mark with freckle or small discolored spots; to spot.